Isuzu Dmax Camping Fitout: Equipping for Off-Grid Adventure

 Our recent shakedown trip to Israelite Bay, Lucky Bay and Wharton Beach confirmed that this is indeed an Isuzu Dmax off-grid camping setup that can work long-term.

-Next up … we’ve set our sights on the remote Kimberley region, far north of Western Australia, later this year.
+Next up … we’ve set our sights on the remote Karijini region,in the north of Western Australia, later this year.
 I’m definitely a happy camper.

 Do you have tips or stories about your Isuzu Dmax camping modifications that you can share?
 I would love to hear about them.